johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-07-26 Daniel Berry (my excellent U of Waterloo professor)

-“more than 90 per cent of the code is necessary to deal with the exceptions that happen less than 10 percent of the time.
+"more than 90 per cent of the code is necessary to deal with the exceptions that happen less than 10 percent of the time.
 The less frequent and more obscure an exception is, the more code is required to handle it.
-The big problem is that too often in the name of agility and getting software launched before the competition, it is developed without spending the time to identify the exception conditions”
+The big problem is that too often in the name of agility and getting software launched before the competition, it is developed without spending the time to identify the exception conditions"

 --- 2022-07-24 Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety by Eric Schlosser